jdaless/LogSharp/LogicPrimer.md

 ```
 p ^ q => p
 ```
 You can *infer* `p` from `p ^ q` but not the other way around.
-Disjunction works the other way around:
+Disjunction works the opposite way:
 ```
 p => p v q
 ```

-# LogSharp
+## LogSharp

 The `Fact`s and `Rule`s added to a `World` represent premises and queries represent possible conclusions.
-A query is true iff the
+A query is true iff it is a consequence of the premises.
+This is where the power of logical programming comes in, it is all state and no functions.
+There are no moving parts, but state can force other state.
+For example, [this](https://www.cpp.edu/~jrfisher/www/prolog_tutorial/2_8.html) prolog example shows a complete change calculator that only uses *one rule* added to the world.

+LogSharp is an attempt to bring this power into a context where it can be used.